CuriousOne23/WhenMathPrays/README.md

 **Love is 2-D. Love counts every shared breath.
 Love decays when forgotten.**

-This repository now contains the final, mathematically pure, spiritually honest form of the original UREP protocol – repaired, completed, and locked forever.
+This repository now contains the final, mathematically pure, spiritually honest form of the original GRP protocol – repaired, completed, and locked forever.

 ## The One Equation (canonical, December 2025 final simplification)